zin-lin/ModTkinter/README.md

 root = ModTk()
 """
 ModTk instead of Tk will fix resolution
-The best resolution in your Windows system will be obtain
+The best resolution in your Windows system will be obtained

 """
 root.mainloop()